-The ASB start-up current limiters from SCHABUS are used in conjunction with AC electric motors and power tools that start at idle.
-They are also suitable for capacitor motors, large transformers, and halogen lamps .
-This electronic current limiter prevents the household circuit breaker in the power connection box from tripping due to high inrush currents .
+The Inrush current limiter ASB of SCHABUS are in connection with AC electric motors and Power tools used to start in neutral.
+They are also for Capacitor motors, large transformers and halogen lamps suitable.
+This electronic current limiter prevents the tripping of the Home circuit breakers in the network connection box high inrush currents prevented.

-Our extension cables are handcrafted at SCHABUS using high-quality TITANEX – H07 RN-F , the number one among rubber-sheathed cables, and high-quality Schuko-ABL Sursum power plugs and connectors.
-We test each individual cable for insulation and protective conductor resistance using a special test device according to VDE criteria.
-TITANEX is used in applications where application criteria are absolutely critical and must be precisely adhered to.
+Our extension cables are used at SCHABUS handcrafted from high-quality materials TITANEX – H07 RN-F, the Number 1 among the rubber hose lines.
+And high-quality ones.
+Schuko-ABL Sursum Mains plugs and sockets.
+We test each individual cable with a special testing device.
+VDE-Tested according to criteria for insulation and protective conductor resistance.
+TITANEX It is used in areas where the application criteria are absolutely important and must be adhered to exactly.

 Extension cable Schuko 3x2.5mm 30m